AppFair/appfair.github.io/index.md

 It is possible to structure the Swift Package Manager project so it depends on a resource-only package (such as with the sample app:  [Sita-Sings-the-Blues/App](https://github.com/Sita-Sings-the-Blues/App.git) and [Sita-Sings-the-Blues/Media](https://github.com/Sita-Sings-the-Blues/Media.git)), however these package still cannot use LFS due to issues with [SPM](https://forums.swift.org/t/swiftpm-with-git-lfs/42396).

-Other than structuring the app to dyamically download the large resources post-installation, the only other solution is to split up the media into multiple separate files and re-assemble them at runtime.
+Other than structuring the app to dynamically download the large resources post-installation, the only other solution is to split up the media into multiple separate files and re-assemble them at runtime.
 One possible way to do this is with a command like `split -b 50m My_Large_Movie.mp4`, which will split up the resource into multiple files each 50 megabytes or less, and thereby suitable for inclusion within a package.

 ### My app's code mostly resides in an external Package.
 How can I make a release when only the dependent package has changed?